Configure Replication

 This is the multi-replica, horizontally-scalable configuration: draining is decoupled from serving and can be scaled independently.
 (Pending pushes persist under _jobs/pending/replication/ and resume after a restart in both modes.)
 See Enable Durable Cache Jobs for the job-queue setup, KEDA autoscaling, and angos worker details.

-Because the queue is drained by separate processes, [global.job_queue] requires a shared metadata-store lock strategy ([metadata_store.s3.lock_strategy.s3], [metadata_store.s3.lock_strategy.redis], or [metadata_store.fs.lock_strategy.redis]) so workers serialize on the same jobs; the default in-process memory lock is rejected at startup with this section.
+Because the queue is drained by separate processes, [global.job_queue] requires a shared metadata-store lock strategy ([metadata_store.s3.lock_strategy.s3], [metadata_store.s3.lock_strategy.redis], or [metadata_store.fs.lock_strategy.redis]) so workers serialize on the same jobs; the in-process memory lock is rejected at startup with this section.
+On an S3 metadata store whose provider supports conditional operations the shared S3 lock is the default, so nothing extra is needed; filesystem stores and providers without them need Redis.
 The in-process mode above (no [global.job_queue]) runs in a single process and works with any lock strategy.

 Two-Instance Active-Active Example